 5. And Jair died and was buried in Kamon.

-6. Then again, the children of Israel did what was evil in the sight of Jehovah, and they served the Baals and the Ashtaroth, and gods of Syria, and gods of Sidon, and gods of Moab, and gods of Ammon, and gods of Philistia.
+¶6.
+Then again, the children of Israel did what was evil in the sight of Jehovah, and they served the Baals and the Ashtareths, and gods of Syria, and gods of Sidon, and gods of Moab, and gods of Ammon, and gods of Philistia.
 And they forsook Jehovah, and would not serve Him.

 7. And Jehovah’s anger was kindled against Israel, and He sold them into the hand of the Philistines and into the hand of the children of Ammon,

-8.and beginning that year, they crushed and oppressed the children of Israel eighteen years, along with all the children of Israel who were beyond Jordan in the land of Ammon, which is Gilead.
+8.and beginning that year, they crushed and oppressed the children of Israel eighteen years, along with all the children of Israel who were beyond the Jordan, in the land of the Amorites, which is Gilead.

-9. And the children of Ammon crossed the Jordan to fight against Judah, and against Benjamin, and against the house of Ephraim, and Israel was greatly distressed.
+9. And the children of Ammon crossed the Jordan to fight against Judah also, and against Benjamin, and against the house of Ephraim, and Israel was greatly distressed.

 10. And the children of Israel cried out to Jehovah, saying, “We have sinned against you, in that we have forsaken our God and served the Baals!”

-11. And Jehovah said to the children of Israel, “Did I not deliver you from Egypt, and from the Amorites, and from there children of Ammon, and from Philistines?
+11. And Jehovah said to the children of Israel, “Did I not deliver you from Egypt, and from the Amorites, and from the children of Ammon, and from the Philistines?

 12.And when the Zidonians, and Amalek, and Maon oppressed you, and you cried out to me, I delivered you out of their hand.

-13.Yet you have forsaken me and worshipped other gods.
+13.Yet you have forsaken me and served other gods.
 Therefore, I will not deliver you again!

 14.Go and cry out to the gods you have chosen!
 Let them save you in the time of your distress.”

 15. And the children of Israel said to Jehovah, “We have sinned!
 Do to us whatever seems good to you.
-Only deliver us, we pray, this day!”
+Only deliver us, if you will, this day!”

 16. And they put away the foreign gods from their midst, and served Jehovah.
-And His soul could hardly bear Israel’s misery.
+And His soul could no longer bear Israel’s misery.

-17. And the children of Ammon were mustered, and they encamped in Gilead, and the children of Israel came together and camped in Mizpah.
+¶17.
+And the children of Ammon were mustered, and they camped in Gilead, and the children of Israel came together and camped in Mizpah.

-18. And the people, the princes of Gilead, said one to another, “Whoever it is who first fights with the sons of Ammon will be ruler over all the inhabitants of Gilead.”
+18. And the people, the princes of Gilead, each said to his neighbor, “Who is the man who will begin to fight against the children of Ammon?
+He will be head of all the inhabitants of Gilead.”

 ¶1.
 Now, Jephthah the Gileadite was a mighty warrior, and he was the son of a harlot, and Gilead had fathered Jephthah.

-2. Gilead’s wife also bore him sons, and when the wife’s sons were grown, they drown Jephthah away, saying, “You have no inheritance in the house of our father, for you are the son of a foreign woman.”
+2. Gilead’s wife also bore him sons, and when the wife’s sons were grown, they drove Jephthah away and said to him, “You have no inheritance in the house of our father, for you are the son of another woman.”

-3. So, Jephthah fled from the face of his brothers, and he dwelt in the region of Tob.
-And idle men gathered themselves to Jephthah, and they went out with him.
+3. So, Jephthah fled from the face of his brothers, and he dwelt in the land of Tob.
+And worthless men gathered themselves to Jephthah, and they went out with him.

-4. But it happened after those days that the sons of Ammon fought with Israel,
+¶4.
+But it happened after those days that the sons of Ammon fought against Israel,

-5.and it came to pass that when the sons of Ammon fought with Israel that the elders of Gilead went to bring Jephthah back from the territory of Tob.
+5.and it came to pass that when the sons of Ammon fought against Israel that the elders of Gilead went to bring Jephthah back from the land of Tob.

-6. And they said to Jephthah, “Come be our leader, and fight against the sons of Ammon!”
+6. And they said to Jephthah, “Come and be our leader, that we may fight against the sons of Ammon!”

-8. And the elders of Gilead said to Jephthah, “This is why we have come back to you now, that you might go with us and fight against the sons of Ammon, and be head over us and over all the inhabitants of Giliead.”
+8. And the elders of Gilead said to Jephthah, “This is why we have turned to you now, that you might go with us and fight against the sons of Ammon, and be our head over all the inhabitants of Gilead.”

-9. And Jephthah said to the elders of Gilesad, “If you are going to bring me back to fight against the sons of Ammon, and Jehovah gives them over to me, then I will be your head.”
+9. And Jephthah said to the elders of Gilead, “If you bring me back to fight against the sons of Ammon, and Jehovah gives them over to me, I will be your head.”

-10. And the elders of Gilead said to Jephthah, “Jehovah is witness!
+10. And the elders of Gilead said to Jephthah, “Jehovah is witness between us!
 Let us be damned if we do not do as you say.”

 11. And so, Jephthah went with the elders of Gilead, and the people made him head over them and commander, and Jephthah spoke all his words before Jehovah in Mizpah.

-13. And the king of the children of Ammon said to Jephthah’s messengers, “I am come because Israel took my land, from the Arnon to the Jabbok and to the Jordan, when they came up from Egypt.
-So, return them peacefully, now!”
+13. And the king of the children of Ammon said to Jephthah’s messengers, “I am come because Israel, on coming up from Egypt, took my land, from the Arnon to the Jabbok and to the Jordan.
+So now, return them peacefully!”

 14. Then, once more, Jephthah sent messengers to the king of the children of Ammon,